 How does your donation help improve the lives of people living with lupus?

-Dr. Laura Whittall Garcia the 2019/2020 Geoff Carr Fellow.
+Dr. Ambika Gupta, Internist and Rheumatologist, is the 2020/2021 Geoff Carr Fellow.
 The following are her words regarding the value and impact of the Fellowship:

 How you can help:

-A secure financial on-line donation can be made directly through my fundraising page:
+A secure financial on-line donation can be made directly through this fundraising page: